 Something about Ghostbusters just drew me in from the start.
 I can’t say it was the humour or the effects or even the story.
 I can’t put my finger on it, but I loved that film!
 As soon as my family could afford a VCR, the first movie I made sure we recorded off TV was Ghostbusters.
 I watched it over and over.
 I’m quite sure I still have that old VHS tape somewhere, edited for television and full of cheesy 80s commercials.

-As a kid, I watched the Real Ghostbusters cartoon, collected the action figures, and even had tubs of Ghostbusters slime.
+As a kid, I watched the Real Ghostbusters cartoon, collected the action figures, read the books, and even had tubs of Ghostbusters slime.
 When the sequel, Ghostbusters 2, was released, we saw it on opening weekend.
 I would go over to my friend Adam’s house and we would play Ghostbusters in his garage.
 He had his dad build a secret compartment (it was just a cupboard) that we used as our Ghostbusters headquarters.

 As I entered my 20s I started traveling.
 On one trip to New York City, well before I was a location hunter, I booked a city tour of with On Location Tours.
 We went to a variety of filming sites on the tour, but I specifically took it to see the Ghostbusters firehouse.
 That visit to the firehouse is what kicked off this crazy hobby and ultimately lead to this website.